-The Entry/Exit System will collect the data of non-EU nationals (identity and travel documents) and register their border crossing at entry and exit (date and place) to facilitate border crossing of bona fide travellers and to identify over-stayers.
-It will replace the current process of manually stamping passports.
+The Entry/Exit System will collect the data of non-EU nationals (identity and travel documents) and register their border-crossing at entry and exit (date and place) to facilitate border crossing of bona fide travellers and to identify over-stayers.
+It will replace the current process of manual stamping of passports.

+To whom does it apply?
 All non-EU nationals

-(for short stay visits only)
+(for short-stay visits only)